learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

 ### Migrations
 A migration is a file that tells the ORM what changes have been made to the models.
 Whenever we make changes to our models, we must run the following two commands:
 - ```python3 manage.py makemigrations```: This command creates a migration file containing all the changes made since the last migration, similar to a Git history.
-These changes are not auto-applied as changing the database structure is an important (and potentially dangerous) operation.
+These changes are not auto-applied as changing the database structure is an important (and potentially dangerous) operation that can result in data loss.
 - ```python3 manage.py migrate```: This command applies changes from any unapplied migration files to the database using SQL code.
 This syncs the state of the database tables with the models defined as Python classes.

 Be VERY careful with your migrations.
+If you accidentally delete a migration file, edit the migration file by hand, or edit the same model as someone else at  the same time, you could create migration errors that are very complicated to resolve.
 If you are ever unsure, consult the [documentation](https://docs.djangoproject.com/en/4.2/topics/migrations/)!

 ### Querying models
 Once the database is fully set up with our models, we can write code that queries the database to find the specific data that we want.
 Each model has a ```.objects``` attribute, and all queries are methods of this attribute.
 The most basic query would be to get all the objects in that table - for our Todo class, this is done using ```TodoItem.objects.all()```, which returns a QuerySet (basically an unordered list) of all the TodoItem objects.
 There are many other queries found [here](https://docs.djangoproject.com/en/4.2/topics/db/queries/) that can be used to filter based on specific requirements and create and update objects.